 The SSHF has implemented enhanced cleaning and disinfection procedures to keep you safe during your visit.
 You can learn more about them here.

-In addition to enhanced cleaning, we will also be asking our visitors some questions regarding their personal health and travel history.
-We will also be collecting our visitor’s names and a phone number.
+In addition to enhanced cleaning, we will also be confirming our visitor’s names and a phone number.
 Your information will not be used for promotional purposes and will only be shared with the Saskatchewan Health Authority should they request it.

-All visitors who are over the age of three are required to wear a mask that covers their nose and mouth at all times while inside the Saskatchewan Sports Hall of Fame.
+As long as it remains mandated by provincial health guidelines, all visitors who are over the age of three are required to wear a mask that covers their nose and mouth at all times while inside the Saskatchewan Sports Hall of Fame.
 All SSHF staff will also be wearing masks for your added safety and peace of mind.
-If you do not have a mask, they are available for purchase on site for $2.
+If you do not have a mask, they are available on site.

 Inside the SSHF galleries, socially distant directional guest flow must be obeyed during your visit.
 Please follow the directional decals on the floor and stay to the right.
 We require guests to keep two metres (or six feet) between themselves and anyone else who is not part of their group.
 We ask that you be patient and wait for others to move forward as required to respect proper distancing.